NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

 The manager performs the following actions on each node that is labeled to run Kata Containers:

-- Configure containerd with the ``kata-qemu-nvidia-gpu`` runtime class.
+- Configures containerd with the ``kata-qemu-nvidia-gpu`` runtime class.
-- Create a CDI specification, ``/var/run/cdi/nvidia.com-pgpu.yaml``, for each GPU on the node.
+- Creates a CDI specification, ``/var/run/cdi/nvidia.com-pgpu.yaml``, for each GPU on the node.
 - Loads the vhost-sock and vhost-net Linux kernel modules.

 *********************************